 Birth After Cesarean Mentoring

-Planning a VBAC or repeat Cesarean?
+Facing a VBAC or repeat cesarean is hard.

 Maybe it's choice of provider or birth place.
 Maybe it's to go over your birth history or medical records in depth.
 Maybe it's discussing strategies to proactively get a hold of your trauma or risk factors.
 And if you're facing or considering a planned repeat cesarean, we can discuss your needs and how to advocate for them.

 Pictured at right: November 2024 homebirth after cesarean (HBAC) in Afton, Minnesota.
 Client was told that VBAC was not an option for her.
+Care provided by Nourish Midwifery (Stillwater, MN)

 Doula Care & Mentoring for VBAC or Repeat Cesarean